mirisuzanne/mia/content/lists/code.md

 summary: |
   I made a website,
   and then I made another one.
-  A hobby that became an accidental career.
+  A hobby that became an accidental career -- where design and poetry merge with engineering.
-  Not planned, but pursued.
-  Web code combines design with engineering, poetry, and performance.
-  _(oh, and they'll pay you to do it)_
 ---

 {%- set hfeed = collections.artifact | intersection(collections.code) | getPublic | filter('data.feature') -%}